Wilbertz/Collaboration-and-Competition/README.md

 - matplotlib.pyplot
 - unityagents

-In order to use the code you have to download the environment from one of the links below.
+In order to use the code you have to download the environment from one of the links below:

-Download the environment from one of the links below.

 - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux.zip)
 - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis.app.zip)